MeArm/MeArm/README.md

 [MeArm Robot Arm](https://shop.mime.co.uk/collections/mearm/products/mearm-your-robot-nuka-cola-blue)

+Repository Contents
+-------------------
-This repository contains the code for the MeArm Project.
+This repository contains the cutting files for the MeArm.
 The MeArm is an Open Source 4DOF robot arm.
 It is intended to be a low cost and accessible robotics project for STEAM education.

-Repository Contents
--------------------
-* Code - Code Resources for the MeArm
-* Hardware - Hardware Resources, such as PCB schematics and physical models
+MeArm.dxf is the dxf file ready for laser cutting.

 Version History
 ---------------